MicrosoftDocs/OData-docs/Odata-docs/webapi/v6/support-untyped-json.md

 2. In normal entity or complex: a property whose name isn't defined in the model.

 The below messageWriterSettings will enable reading undeclared / untyped property.
-It reads an undeclared and untype JSON as ODataUntypedValue whose .Raw Json has the raw JSON string.
+It reads an undeclared and untype JSON as ODataUntypedValue whose .Raw JSON has the raw JSON string.
 ``` C#

 ODataMessageWriterSettings messageWriterSettings = new ODataMessageWriterSettings